What is a Historian?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Types of Historian Jobs

 Historian Job Outlook

-There were about 3,300 jobs for Historian in 2016 (in the United States).
+In the United States, there were 3,300 jobs for Historian in 2016.
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Historian by 2026.
-The BLS estimates 300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.

 The states with the most job growth for Historian are South Carolina, Utah, and Colorado.
 Watch out if you plan on working in New Jersey, Wisconsin, or Washington.
 These states have the worst job growth for this type of profession.